subhafastnfurious/UAVSystemMonitoring/README.md

 Application need to have preconfigured data in database Following are the command can be used to load the dump

-xyz.json file should be present under same folder from which we are executing the command.
+After cloning the repo
+cd onto UAVSystemMonitoring folder
+Then run mongoimport following command to load the mongodb database

-mongoimport --db UAVSystemMonitoring --collection location_data --type json --file xyz.json --jsonArray
+$ mongoimport --db UAVSystemMonitoring --collection location_data --type json --file xyz.json --jsonArray

+Then run the requirements file(best to create a virtualenv using virtualenv wrapper then run the requirement while environment is active) to install all the django and python related package.

+To install virtualenvwrapper and activate (http://virtualenvwrapper.readthedocs.io/en/latest/install.html)

-Then reun the requirements file pip install -r requirements.txt
+$ pip install -r requirements.txt

 Installing Node.js and Bower